tirthparikh/TemPy-docs/source/index.html.md

                      Div()(comment for comment in current_content.comments))
 ```

+TemPy is designed to provide Object Oriented Templating.
+You can subclass TemPy classes and add custom html tree structures to use as blocks.
+..you can then sublass your custom TemPy object to add specific behavior:
 TemPy executes each base class `init` method in reverse mro, so your subclass can access all the elements defined in his parent classes.

 ## TemPy repr's

-Another way to use TemPy is to define a nested `TempyREPR` class inside your classes:
 ```python
 class MyClass:
     def __init__(self):